-TikTok for Business optimizes your business for success with analytics.
+TikTok for Business optimises your business for success with analytics.
 You can add TikTok Pixel to your website to track performance, improve ad delivery, and create custom audiences.
-You also get TikTok Ads Manager, which comes with an optimization guide to help you master it in no time.
+You also get TikTok Ads Manager, which comes with an optimisation guide to help you master it in no time.

 Other resources you’ll find nifty to add to your TikTok small business strategies are TikTok’s business learning center, blog, business help center, The Creator Marketplace, events, and TikTok Marketing Partners.